Search the Graduate POS Manual

-Registration reference numbers for Engl 599 or 699 may be obtained from the Graduate Program Staff Assistant only after the POSC Form is submitted for approval by the Graduate College.
+Registration reference numbers for Engl 599 or 699 may be obtained from the Graduate Program Staff Administrative Assistant only after the POSC Form is submitted for approval by the Graduate College.

 Independent Study (Engl 590)

-The appropriate reference number for English 590: Special Topics (Independent Study may be obtained from the Graduate Program Staff Assistant once the Request for English 590 form is submitted and approved by the DOGE.
+The appropriate reference number for English 590: Special Topics (Independent Study may be obtained from the Graduate Program Administrative Assistant once the Request for English 590 form is submitted and approved by the DOGE.

 1.7.3 Advising/registration holds

-Department holds are called “Advising Holds” and are placed on your student class registration for a specific semester by the Graduate Program Staff Assistant in consultation with the Director of Graduate Education (not by your assigned program adviser or major professor) and will stop you from adding or dropping classes.
+Department holds are called “Advising Holds” and are placed on your student class registration for a specific semester by the Graduate Program Administrative Assistant in consultation with the Director of Graduate Education (not by your assigned program adviser or major professor) and will stop you from adding or dropping classes.
 These are often the result of overdue POS documentation because you have not submitted required program paperwork or the POSC Form in AccessPlus by the deadline.
 Other types of holds may be placed on your registration by the Graduate College, Accounts Receivable, the Student Health Center, or other University units.

 1.7.4 Special Registration Courses